-More than 1,000 cars were previewed at the LA Auto Show in 2018.
-While some of the cars at the show are entering production, most of the buzz and excitement at the show centers on the unusual, futuristic “concept cars.”
+More than 1,000 cars previewed at the LA Auto Show in 2018.
+While some of the vehicles at the show are entering production, most of the buzz and excitement at the show centres on the unusual, futuristic “concept cars.”

 This year one line of cars that attracted that level of buzz has one entering production and one concept car.
 The Audi e-tron line shown at this year’s show included the e-tron SUV and the Audi GT Concept.

-Both cars have already attracted a following, but in the e-tron GT, Audi claims it will nearly double the performance speed of a Tesla model S while matching the famous Tesla range.
+Both cars have already attracted a following, but in the e-tron GT, Audi claims it will nearly double the performance speed of a Tesla Model S while matching the vast Tesla range.

 Keep reading to learn more about the Audi GT e-tron.